javadsabbagh/app-config-collection/elasticsearch/SNAPSHOTS.md

 path.repo: ["/opt/elastic-snapshots"]
 ```

-As you see there three important path variables:
+As you see, there are three important path variables:
 - data
 - log
 - repo